 - Last-Second Word Swap: Mike (in full Sarcasm Mode) sending up Fan Dumb:I call him Javier BOREDOM...
 I call him Daniel BOREDOM.

 - Leaning on the Fourth Wall: When Mr. Plinkett announces he's going to inflate a hot air balloon with his farts, Mike seems to step out of character, and moans depressedly As Himself, "Oh, my God... this is my life", then adds, "Really?
 This is where the show has gone?"

-- Mid-Review Sketch Show: There's generally one at the beginning of the video, and one at the end.
-Sometimes if they're reviewing two movies, they'll include sketch material in between.
+- Mid-Review Sketch Show: This is the general style of the show.
+Each episode begins with the Framing Device, then transitions into the reviews, then transitions back into the Framing Device.
 The sketches themselves are often openly parodying the trope, in the sense that they are deliberately hackneyed and self-deprecating.

 - Mistaken for GayJay: I'm thinking of getting rid of my beard.